 The Maximum package costs $24.99 (without tax) upon renewal, which is $10 more than the intro price. $24.99 is not the steepest fee (SiteGround charges $29.99), but for the included features the price is total overkill.

-However, GoDaddy is so humongous that it defines the entire hosting industry to an extent.
-It is an aggressive player who acquires smaller web hosting and not only service providers.
+However, GoDaddy is so humongous that it defines the entire hosting industry to a great extent.
+It is an aggressive player that acquires smaller web hosting service providers.
 On top of that, it has potent marketing that creates a strong brand image, and it is not always a positive one.